 Insurance Requirements for Vehicles in New Mexico

 New Mexico offers drivers more than 2,900 miles of scenic roadways, from the Abo Pass to the Jemez Mountain Trail.
 Unfortunately, a lot of people who are enjoying the view lack auto insurance.
-New Mexico ranks fourth in the nation for the most uninsured drivers, with an estimated 21.6 percent of the drivers driving "going bare" in insurance-speak.
+New Mexico ranks third in the nation for the most uninsured drivers, with over 20 percent of the drivers driving "going bare" in insurance-speak.
 Here's what residents need to know to protect themselves and find the right insurance.

 Who Needs Vehicle Insurance in New Mexico?

 Everyone who drives in New Mexico must have car insurance (or leave a large deposit with the state).
 If you are not driving your vehicle — say, it's a classic Chevy that doesn't run, or it's in storage — you can file an Affidavit of Non-Use with the Motor Vehicles Division (MVD) every year.
 Your vehicle won't be insured, but you won't be penalized as long as you don't drive it.

 When you register your vehicle at the MVD you will have to show proof of insurance with one of the following:

 - A current auto insurance card